-If payment is under And the program is Then the treatment is

-Title IV-E Foster Assistance ALTCS Counted as unearned income to the child

-SSI-MAO

-MSP Exception: Any part of the payment intended for foster care provider as an incentive or service payment, and not to support the child is counted to the foster care provider.

-Adult Excluded.

-Caretaker Relative

-Pregnant Woman
+Adult Caretaker Relative Pregnant Woman Child KidsCare Excluded.

-Child

-KidsCare

 Title IV-E Independent Living Initiatives payments from the Transitional Youth or Adult Living Programs.
 All programs Excluded.
 Title IV-B or Title XX Foster Assistance All programs Excluded.
 State Funded Foster Assistance All programs Excluded.

-Guardianship Subsidy Payments ALTCS Counted as unearned income to the person in
+Guardianship Subsidy Payments ALTCSSSI-MAOMSP Counted as unearned income to the person in care.
+Adult Caretaker Relative Pregnant Woman Child KidsCare Excluded.

-SSI-MAO care.

-MSP

-Adult Excluded.

-Caretaker Relative

-Pregnant Woman

-Child

-KidsCare

 Grandparent Kinship Payments All programs Both the one-time payment of up to \$300 and the monthly payment of \$75 are excluded.

 Term Definition Foster Care Payments A payment made to a foster care provider for the purpose of meeting the needs of the person in care.
-Guardianship Subsidy Payments Subsidy payments provided by the Department of Economic Security Department of Child, Youth and Families (DES/DCYF) for children who are placed in the care of a Legal Permanent Guardian.
 Grandparent Kinship Payments Payments to a grandparent responsible for raising grandchild(ren) in the grandparent's home.
 There are two types of payments available: A one-time payment of up to \$300 per child to help cover the cost of additional furniture and other expenses related to moving the child into the home; and A clothing and personal allowance of \$75 per month per child.
+Guardianship Subsidy Payments Subsidy payments provided by the Arizona Department of Child Safety (DCS) for children who are placed in the care of a Legal Permanent Guardian.